rhyolight/numenta-web/packages/numenta.com/pages/company/events/2019/10/18/csicon-2019.md

 ## Abstract:

 I lead a team of scientists focused on brain theory, specifically, how the neocortex works.
 In the past few years, we have made dramatic progress on this problem.
 In this talk, I will give an overview of what we have learned and propose how brain theory might impact the future of AI and robotics.
 I will end with a discussion of what can go wrong, how the brain can form false beliefs, and why it doesn’t always behave rationally.

-All of our work is published in open access peer-reviewed journals.
-You can find links to these and other resources at www.numenta.com.